AMCLab/TemGymBasic/docs/source/usage.rst

 Quickstart
 ----------
-Download and run the example executable for your plafrom (Windows, MACOS or Ubuntu) from here to begun using some of our pre-made interactive models.
+Download and run the example executable for your plafrom (Windows, MACOS or Ubuntu) from here to begun using some of our pre-made interactive models on zenodo.

 Python
 ------